-If you have suffered an injury in a car accident which was clearly the fault of the other party, you may be entitled to file a compensation claim.
+You may be entitled to make a car accident claim for compensation when you have suffered an injury in a road traffic accident which was clearly the fault of the other party.

 Jump to a Section